 Notes and Bibliography System:

-Newspaper and magazine articles online:
+Newspaper and magazine articles online (with database):

 Author-Date System: